-On July 27, 2004, Hanan G. Youssef submitted an application to the Dentistry Examining Board, ("Board"), for a Dental License.
+On August 19, 2004, Brendan G. O'Connor submitted an application to the Dentistry Examining Board, ("Board"), for a Dental License.
 (Ex.
-1, p.
-2016).
-Thereafter, by correspondence dated January 26, 2005, the Board issued to Dr. Youssef a notice of denial, (Ex.
-1, pp. 2012-2013).

-Dr. Youssef thereafter made a request for a hearing as provided in Wis.
+2, p.
+5065) Thereafter, by correspondence dated January 26, 2005, the Board issued to Dr. O'Connor a notice of denial.
+(Ex.
+2, p.
+5010) Dr. O'Connor thereafter made a request for a hearing as provided in Wis.
 Admin.
 Code RL 1.07.
-On May 31, 2005, a Class One hearing was conducted before Administrative Law Judge William Black.
+On July 19, 2005, a Class One hearing was conducted before Administrative Law Judge William Black.
 Attorney Eric Callisto appeared on behalf of the Department of Regulation and Licensing.
-Dr. Youssef appeared in person.
+Dr. O'Connor appeared in person and was represented by Mr. Harold Gene Booker.